 Are you considering starting a company or selling your services in Sweden?
 As an EU citizen, you have the same rights and obligations as a Swedish entrepreneur.

 The freedom of establishment and the freedom to provide services are two fundamental freedoms central to the EU internal market.
 This means that, as an EU citizen, you may operate a business in Sweden and have the same rights and obligations as Swedish entrepreneurs.
 For example, you are required to register your company, apply for F-tax and VAT and a permit if your business activities require one.

 If you are providing services for a period exceeding six months, your income will normally be taxed in Sweden.
 If this is the case, you will be allocated a coordination number when you register with the Swedish Tax Agency.
-This replaces the personal identity number and is used in contacts with authorities - when you apply to the Tax Agency for F-tax, for example.
+This replaces the personal identity number and is used in contacts with authorities, for example, when you apply to the Tax Agency for F-tax.

 Do you need help with setting up your business?

 There is plenty of support available for setting up a business in Sweden.

 Company registration and tax

 If you want to start a business in Sweden, you need to choose a business form and register with the Swedish authorities.

 Responsible: Swedish Agency for Economic and Regional Growth